priyanka23091706/100DaysofCloud/Journey/004/Readme.md

 ```
 lsblk
 ```
--  Make a new mount point, attach original volume and copy the keys and unmount
+-  Make a new mount point, mount the original volume and copy the keys to original volume and unmount it

 ```
 sudo mkdir /mnt/newvol